RamziCarter/DataStructures2/Class15.md

 - in a balanced tree the hight of the laft and right subtrees can differ by no more than 1

 Balance Factor = height(left subtree) - height(right subtree)

+---
+> Rotations
+- If a tree becomes unbalanced, you need to "rotate" the tree
+- A height-balanced Binary Search Tree is called an AVL tree